 Photographer Terri Gold says she wants to find “the grace notes” of humanity.
 She has vivid memories of spinning an old-fashioned globe as a child, and as an adult, she dreams of faraway places and the secrets they keep hidden.

 Gold has devoted much of her life to visiting the Indigenous communities of our planet.
 The longterm project Still Points in a Turning World has taken her to Namibia, Ethiopia, Kenya, Niger, India, and China.
 She’s camped under the desert skies with the Wodaabe nomads, and she’s watched the sunrise over the villages of the Omo Valley.
 She has driven through the hairpin turns of the mountains of Guizhou, a landscape etched with 2000-year-old rice terraces.

 The photographer has also shared quiet moments with the people in these communities, attending festivals and spending time in family homes.
 “A translator is imperative,” Gold says, “but a smile goes a long way.”

-The photographer works in infrared (first film, now digital) to capture “the surreal sense of time” that exists in places and in communities where rites and rituals have been passed down for many centuries.
+The photographer works in infrared (first film, now digital) to capture “the surreal sense of time” that exists in places and in communities where traditions have been passed down for many centuries.
 “The world is filled with mystery,” she tells me, “and in every cultural situation, there are layers of meaning way beyond the surface.”